And Now We Are Nine

 Geoffrey T. Hellman examined the life of American entrepreneur Armand Hammer in a profile titled “Innocents Abroad.”
 Hammer’s business interests around the world helped him cultivate a wide network of friends and associates.
 Called “Lenin’s chosen capitalist” by the press, Hammer (1898-1990) started a pencil factory in the Soviet Union in 1926 and later became head of Occidental Petroleum.
 Throughout his career he maintained close ties with Soviet leaders—which raised many suspicions in the West—but Hammer also served as a citizen diplomat for the U.S., an important go-between during the Cold War.
 An excerpt:

 PROLETARIAN PENCILS…Clockwise, from top left: A 1928 Soviet advertising poster for “A. Hammer” pencils.
 The factory began work in Moscow in April 1926 as a private American industrial concession; Armand Hammer in the 1920s; Hammer (at right) shares a laugh with Soviet leader Leonid Brezhnev in the 1970s.
-Hammer is also the great-grandfather of American actor Armie Hammer. (crwflags.com/New York Times)
+Hammer is also the great-grandfather of American actor Armie Hammer. (crwflags.com/The New York Times)

 * * *